samebr0dy/LauncherEPTA/README.md

 4. Enter a username and select a folder where the game should be installed.
    Press **Check for Update** to download the release via `zipball_url` and extract it.
    Afterwards press **Launch** to start the game.
+   You can customise the Java command used to start the game by editing `config.json` inside `AppData/EPTAData` (or `~/.config/EPTAData`) and changing the `base_cmd_template` value.
+Arguments typed in the **Additional Launch Arguments** field will be appended to this command when launching.

 ## Microsoft Login
 The launcher contains only offline launching capabilities.
 Implementing Microsoft (Mojang) authentication requires access to Microsoft's login services, which may not be reachable in this environment.